WP-API/WP-API/docs/routes/routes.md

 ------------------------

 	GET /posts/<id>/meta/<mid>

 Requires [authentication](http://wp-api.org/guides/authentication.html)

+Note that the access rules for metadata apply here (see Retrieve Meta for a Post).

 ### Response
 The response a Meta entity containing the post_meta for the specified Meta and